Njava Concert History

 Molam Lao / Mario Guacaran / Western Diamonds / Jackie Leven / Shikisha / Njava / Capercaillie / Helen Watson / Ssempeke / Orkestar Shqiponja / Dembo Konte, Kausu Kuyateh & Mawdo Suso / Maryam Mursal / Brendan Croker / Lee Scratch Perry / Sunduza / Dostoyevskys / Mara / Boombaya / Talitha McKenzie / Misty In Roots Show all bands

-Morecambe - Station/Open Air/Dome Morecambe, UK
+Morecambe - Station/Open Air/Dome Morecambe, England, United Kingdom

 Vocal